-Section 46 of the Apprenticeships, Skills, Children and Learning (ASL) provides Local Authorities Act with the power to secure boarding accommodation for persons who are over compulsory school leaving age but under 25 and subject to a learning difficulty assessment.
+Section 46 of the Apprenticeships, Skills, Children and Learning (ASL) Act 2009 provides Local Authorities with the power to secure boarding accommodation for persons who are over compulsory school leaving age but under 25 and subject to a learning di⊠ culty assessment.

-The following documents provide guidance and documented procedures in line with national policy to facilitate and record placement decisions for provision at independent specialist providers, for young people aged 19 but not yet 25, with a learning difficulty assessment.
+The following documents provide guidance and documented procedures in line with national policy to facilitate and record placement decisions for provision at independent specialist providers, for young people aged 19 but not yet 25, with a learning di⊠ culty assessment.
 They can also be used to communicate the procedures to young people, their parents, carers and advocates, referring agencies, schools, colleges and independent specialist providers.

-- Placement Information: Learners with Learning Difficulties and/or Disabilities at Independent Specialist Providers 2011/12 - Cheshire East Council's Independent Provider Specialist Procedure 2010/12
+- Placement Information: Learners with Learning Di⊠ culties and/or Disabilities at Independent Specialist Providers 2011/12 - Cheshire East Council's Independent Specialist Provider